T3l3sc0p3/ctf-writeups/OverTheWire/Bandit/level-17.md

 Finally, connect to the server again and access the password for level 17, which is located at `/etc/bandit_pass/bandit17`

 ### Notes
+1. Now you can use password to connect to the level 17 or continue to use **sshkey.private** if you want to ;)

-This is the explanation why I use `chmod 600`: [https://security.stackexchange.com/questions/256116/how-does-chmod-600-to-private-ssh-keys-make-them-secure-what-is-the-minimum-a](https://security.stackexchange.com/questions/256116/how-does-chmod-600-to-private-ssh-keys-make-them-secure-what-is-the-minimum-a)
+2. This is the explanation why I use `chmod 600`: [https://security.stackexchange.com/questions/256116/how-does-chmod-600-to-private-ssh-keys-make-them-secure-what-is-the-minimum-a](https://security.stackexchange.com/questions/256116/how-does-chmod-600-to-private-ssh-keys-make-them-secure-what-is-the-minimum-a)